IBM-Cloud/arch-hybrid-data-carcare/README.md

 #
-# Workload - data scale out
+# Workload - Hybrid Data Store

 June 2015 MVF defined [Workload Requirements](https://releaseblueprints.ibm.com/display/IDC/Workload+Requirements)
 VM's were not in plan for June so containers were substituted.
 Autoscaling was replaced by groups.